lahin31/practical-linux/README.md

 Status: inactive
 ```

+**Status: inactive** it means the Firewall is not currently active — so none of its inbound or outbound rules are being enforced.

 - Internet Connection: If either your system or the destination has no internet connection or is experiencing network issues, the `ping` command won't be able to reach the destination and will fail.

 - ICMP: Some servers are configured to silently disable the ICMP requests (common for security reasons), meaning ping will not respond even if the host is up and reachable.